MdiHos/mdihos.github.io/README.md

 To build or serve the application in production mode in IntelliJ, see [this post](https://stackoverflow.com/q/51127798).

+To make the angular server available over local network (for example to access it with mobile on the same network), see [this post](https://stackoverflow.com/q/43071535).

 ### Fonts
 The main header uses a serif font called *Roboto Slab*.
 Rest of the site uses the san-serif font *Roboto*.